 6 October 2009 by Admin

 Worldons Crown Land Reserve – FREE Camp

-- Worldons reserve is located along the Murrumbidgee River between Gundagai and Wagga.
-One of the many Crown Reserves that the local fisho’s have known about and had access to for decades.
-Crown Reserves are there for us all, but some of their locations have been a very
+- Worldons Reserve Free Camp is located along the Murrumbidgee River between Gundagai and Wagga.
+One of the many Crown Reserves that the local fisho’s have known about and have had access to for decades.
+Crown Reserves are there for us all, but some of their locations have been a very well kept secret.

 - The Lagoon – Great Swimming – No Current

 We were lucky that during our stay the river levels only rose a 1/2 metre or so.
-However, by our last day the level was still rising and already encroaching on our camp fire, so it was time to move on.This area is reasonably large, with plenty of grassy camping spots.
+However, by our last day the level was still rising and already encroaching on our camp fire, so it was time to move on.This FREE Camp is reasonably large, with plenty of grassy spots.
 Some with more generous shade provided by the casuarinas.
-However we chose a spot close to the ‘boat ramp’ which was really nothing more than a billabong that gives you access to the main river.
+However, we chose a spot close to the ‘boat ramp’ which was really nothing more than a billabong that gives you access to the main river.

 Our boys played all day everyday in this billabong, as it had sufficient depth and they could swim without being effected by the fast flowing mainstream of the Murrumbidgee.